Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -ClusterSize
 The number of nodes in the cluster.
-Default are 5 nodes.
+Default are 5 nodes

 ```yaml
 Type: System.Int32